CodeSign C++ Reference Documentation

 void PercentDone(int pctDone, bool *abort);

-Provides the percentage completed for any method that involves network communications or time-consuming processing (assuming it is a method where a percentage completion can be measured).
-This event is only fired when it is possible to know a percentage completion, and when it makes sense to express the operation as a percentage completed.
-The pctDone argument will have a value from 1 to 100.
-For operations (Chilkat method calls) that complete very quickly, the number of PercentDone callbacks will vary, but the final callback should have a value of 100.
-For long running operations, no more than one callback per percentage point will occur (for example: 1, 2, 3, ...
-98, 99, 100).
+This provides the percentage completion for any method involving network communications or time-consuming processing, assuming the progress can be measured as a percentage.
+This event is triggered only when it's possible and logical to express the operation's progress as a percentage.
+The pctDone argument will range from 1 to 100.
+For methods that finish quickly, the number of PercentDone callbacks may vary, but the final callback will have pctDone equal to 100.
+For longer operations, callbacks will not exceed one per percentage point (e.g., 1, 2, 3, ..., 98, 99, 100).

 top